Surgeries are hard enough for a patient and their loved ones to go through, so if something goes wrong, it can be especially devastating.

 Anyone considering a medical malpractice case that needs help understanding the claim, the procedures, and whether they may be able to receive compensatory damages for the harm they suffered should consult with a medical malpractice attorney.
 The sooner you do so, the better.

-To speak with one of the medical malpractice attorneys at Raynes & Lawn about your situation, fill out our contact form or call us today at 800-535-1797.
+To speak with one of the personal injury attorneys at Raynes & Lawn about your situation, fill out our contact form or call us today at 800-535-1797.
 We will get back to you as soon as possible to discuss your case and what options you may have.

 For the general public: This Blog/Website is made available by the law firm publisher, Raynes & Lawn, for educational purposes.
 It provides general information and a general understanding of the law but does not provide specific legal advice.
 By using this site, commenting on posts, or sending inquiries through the site or contact email, you confirm that there is no attorney-client relationship between you and the Blog/Website publisher.
 The Blog/Website should not be used as a substitute for competent legal advice from a licensed attorney in your jurisdiction.